Flight paths in opposite directions

 Love constant

-Time gradually passed so that the children who were far away from home back then became fathers and mothers, and they had to say goodbye again when their children left home after Tet to go to school far away.
+Time gradually passed so that the children far away from home back then became fathers and mothers, and they had to say goodbye again when their children left home after Tet to go to school far away.

 Time has also helped things change surprisingly.
-Roads are wider, there are more vehicles, children leaving home do not need to bring too many belongings… The worries of those staying behind, therefore, are also somewhat lessened.
+Roads are wider, there are more vehicles, children leaving home do not need to bring too many belongings… The worries of those staying behind, therefore, are also somewhat reduced.

-Suddenly remembering the artist Quyen Linh choking up when recounting the story of leaving his hometown to study acting in Ho Chi Minh City.
-The night before his son left, his mother stayed up all night to patch up the mosquito net with hundreds of holes, and in the basket there were also a few liters of rice and a pot that had been thoroughly cleaned.
+Suddenly remembering the artist Quyen Linh choking up when recounting the story of leaving his hometown to go to Ho Chi Minh City to study acting.
+The night before his son left, his mother stayed up all night to patch up the mosquito net that had hundreds of holes in it, and in the basket of mattresses, there were also a few liters of rice and a pot that had been thoroughly cleaned.

 The child sneaked out behind the house, opened the rice jar and saw that there were only a few grains of rice left.
-He asked, “What will mom and the kids at home eat?”
+He asked, “What will mom and the kids at home have to eat?”
 The mother assured him, “Don’t worry, there are still some cassava tubers in the garden…”

 Artist Quyen Linh once wished that when he had money, he would make his mother a beautiful ao dai, so that she would be like a queen in his heart.

-“But by then, my mother could no longer wear it because her back was hunched,” he said with tears in his eyes on the TV show “Happy Memories” season 3.
+“But by then my mother could no longer wear it because her back was hunched,” he said with tears in his eyes on the TV show “Happy Memories” season 3.

 The journeys of people who go far away to earn a living or pursue their studies are different day by day.
 But the flight path of the birds leaving their nests is always imprinted in their memories.
 And the love of those who stay behind, of their fathers and mothers, never changes, remains constant.